codebyArya-bit/JobApplicationTracker/README.md

 Then create a service on your provider using the image.
 Ensure the service exposes container port `8082` (the app binds to `8082` by default).
 After deployment, open `/ui/index.html`.

 ### Render (Docker)
+Recommended: use Docker runtime to avoid Maven/JDK setup issues.

+With render.yaml:
+- Keep `render.yaml` at repo root (already included).
+- Render will create a Web Service using Docker and set health check to `/actuator/health`.
+- Auto deploy on new commits is enabled.

+Manual setup (no render.yaml):
-- Create a new Web Service
+- Create a new Web Service, Environment: Docker
-- Select “Deploy an existing image” or connect repo and let Render build using `Dockerfile`
-- Service port: 8082
+- Dockerfile Path: `Dockerfile`
 - Health check path: `/actuator/health`
+- No port configuration needed; app binds to `PORT` (via `server.port=${PORT:8082}`).

 ### Railway (Dockerfile)
 - Create a new service from your GitHub repo